h15200/notes/go.md

   calling the method of an interface value executes the method of the same name in its type
 - it is possible to call the interface method with a nil underlying value
 - if an interface has both nil value and nil concrete type, it is considered a nil interface
+- convention to end the interface name with "er" if it is a SINGLE method interface

 ### empty interface